- Parish news

 One of the glories of Trinity Church is that Richardson’s resplendent interior has never been lost to subsequent modification, thus keeping at bay the tide of modernism and its “less-is-more” philosophy.
 Not so with the organ, which after 1926 was revised to keep in tune with the musicological times.
 In tonal terms, this meant an ever-leaner sound thought to be clearer for the music of Bach, and more transparent for choral leadership.
 Along the way, however, the grand richness of the original 1926 Skinner ensemble was lost, although Skinner’s characteristic orchestral colors (French Horn, English Horn, Celesta, vibrant strings) were retained.
 (Mechanically, the Trinity organs have always been maintained in excellent condition.)

-This work is a collaboration of Trinity’s former and current organ curators: Foley-Baker Inc., of Tolland, Connecticut (who renovated the nave organ in 1999-2001, and the chancel organ in 2007), and Jonathan Ambrosino, who also maintains the organs at Old South Church and Church of the Advent.
-Foley-Baker is handling the larger pipes, installing not only a vintage 16ft Open Wood stop but also re-activating the southern green-painted façade pipe, which date from 1877 yet have not been heard since 1926.
-Mr. Ambrosino is handling the remainder, reconditioning the vintage pipes Trinity has purchased, fitting them to the mechanisms, and installing them at Trinity.
-At the conclusion of the project (November 2019), he will regulate and re-tune all the pipes.
-A key additional firm is Broome & Co.
+The tonal reconstruction of 2019 recast the nave organ along its original 1926 lines, using, wherever possible, pipes built and voiced at Skinner’s factories between 1921 and 1934.
+This project was a collaboration of Trinity’s former and current organ curators: Foley-Baker Inc., of Tolland, Connecticut (who renovated the nave organ in 1999-2001, and the chancel organ in 2007), and Jonathan Ambrosino, who with Joseph Sloane also maintains the organs at Old South Church and Church of the Advent.
+Foley-Baker handled the engineering and installation of the larger pipes, installing not only a vintage 16ft wood Diapason but also re-activating the southern green-painted façade pipe, which date from 1877 but have not been heard since 1926.
+Foley-Baker also racked in the various new reeds stops, and handled other mechanical modifications.
+Mr. Ambrosino’s team coordinated the purchase and reconditioning of the vintage pipes Trinity had purchased, installing, voicing and tuning them at Trinity.
+The voicer and organist Duane Prill, of Tyrone, New York, was a key player in this work, as was Broome & Co.
 LLC, specialists in the reconditioning of reed pipes.
+The capstone of this project, contracted only last year, is the installation of the grandest of all bass registers, the 32ft Bombarde.
+These heavy, wood pipes, installed at the west wall north of La Farge's Christ in Majesty window, will be installed this year.

 -Jonathan Ambrosino & Colin Lynch